kelvin-wu13/kelvin-wu13/README.md

 # Hi, I'm Kelvin Wu 👋
 ---
 Hello!
-My name is Kelvin Wu, a Undergraduate student at Binus University majoring in Game Application Technology.
+My name is Kelvin Wu, a Fresh Graduate student at Binus University majoring in Game Application Technology.
 As a game programmer, I’m passionate about bringing creative ideas to life through interactive and immersive experiences. </br>.

 ## Games that I made: